 - All academic scholarships and grants provided by Milligan College are available to full-time undergraduate students only. - All academic scholarships and grants provided by Milligan College are renewable for up to eight semesters as long as the recipient reapplies each year through the Student Financial Services Office and continues to meet the criteria for the scholarship/grant.
-Students who continue their education beyond the eight semesters will not be eligible for those scholarships.
-Any exceptions must be made by petitioning the Appeal Committee before completion of the eight semesters. - Scholarship recipients who leave Milligan College or begin attending on a part-time basis for more than two consecutive semesters must reapply for scholarships and will be treated as a new student. - Students receiving an athletic scholarship award are eligible for Presidential Scholarships, Academic Dean's Scholarships, and Transfer Scholarships, but may not receive Alumni and Friends Awards or Milligan College Grants. - Institutional scholarships and grants awarded by the College may not exceed Milligan student account charges; under no circumstances will a student receive a credit balance for institutional scholarships or grants. - Scholarship recipients who have failed to meet the minimum grade point average requirements and consequently lose area or academic scholarships may have their scholarship reinstated if the required minimum grade point average is achieved the following semester.
+Students who continue their education beyond eight semesters will not be eligible for those scholarships.
+Any exceptions must be made by petitioning the Appeal Committee before completion of the eight semesters. - Scholarship recipients who leave Milligan College or begin attending on a part-time basis for more than two consecutive semesters must reapply for scholarships and will be treated as a new student. - Institutional scholarships and grants awarded by the College may not exceed Milligan student account charges; under no circumstances will a student receive a credit balance refund for institutional scholarships or grants. - Scholarship recipients who have failed to meet the minimum grade point average requirements and consequently lose area or academic scholarships may have their scholarship reinstated if the required minimum grade point average is achieved the following semester.
 The scholarship will then be reinstated for the next semester.
-However, it is the responsibility of the student to notify the Student Financial Services Office so that the grade point average can be verified with the Registrar's Office and, if appropriate, reinstate the scholarship. - Admitted applicants to Milligan College who already hold a baccalaureate degree may be considered for the merit-based transfer scholarship according to their previous collegiate academic profile and the present requirements for a transfer scholarship.
-Such students must be seeking a second undergraduate degree as part of the traditional day program of the College and be enrolled full-time.
-College-funded need-based grants are not available.
-(Policy as of December 2002)
+However, it is the responsibility of the student to notify the Student Financial Services Office so that the grade point average can be verified with the Registrar's Office and, if appropriate, reinstate the scholarship.